oppia/oppia-android/Contributing-to-Oppia-android.md

 ## Finding something to do
 **Starter projects for new contributors**

 Welcome!
-Please make sure to follow the onboarding instructions above if you haven’t already.
+Please make sure to follow the onboarding instructions above if you haven’t already, and also read the [guidance on submitting a PR](https://github.com/oppia/oppia-android/wiki/Guidance-on-submitting-a-PR).
 After that, we’d strongly recommend tackling some part of one of the following starter issues.

 **UI**